 This platy is also called "Catemaco platy".

 This species is endemic to the Papaloapan ecoregion (state of Veracruz) in Mexico.
-This platy occurs in shallow tributaries of Lake Catemaco and in shallow mouths (brackish water) of inlets along the shoreline.
+This platy is endemic to shallow tributaries of Lake Catemaco and in shallow mouths (brackish water) of inlets along the shoreline.

 Mine are from Margarita Creek, Lake Catemaco, Veracruz, Mexico (Coordinates:18°21'45"N, 95°2'35"W) 2021 JM Artigas.